ZengruiHan/ZengruiHan.github.io/_pages/cv.md

 # Publications and preprints

-- Analytic Continuation Transformation of better-behaved GKZ systems and Fourier-Mukai Transforms, in preparation.
+- Analytic continuation transformation of better-behaved GKZ systems and Fourier-Mukai transforms, in preparation.
 (Title subject to change)

 - On Hypergeometric Duality Conjecture, with Lev Borisov. [arXiv:2301.01374](https://arxiv.org/abs/2301.01374).
 Submitted.